namihq/walrus-go/README.md

     // Should be 16, 24, or 32 bytes for AES-128, AES-192, or AES-256
     Key []byte

-    // The encryption mode: "GCM" (default) or "CBC" Mode string
+    // The encryption suite to use: encryption.AES256GCM (default) or encryption.AES256CBC Suite encryption.CipherSuite

     // Initialization Vector, required for CBC mode
     // Must be 16 bytes